BGP

 Idle Hold Time

-How long to keep a peer in idle after session tear down. (seconds)
+How long to hold a peer in idle before attempting a new session (seconds) [default: 0]

 Delay Open